White Pimple on Eyelid: Treatments and Causes

 Burning bumps with electricity

 The affected area is treated by variable high-frequency electric current.
 A crust that forms on the skin after application goes away very quickly and leaves no scars.

 Burning bumps with laser

 The affected area is treated by laser.
 As with electrocoagulation, a crust will go away in a couple of days.

 Whiteheads on eyelid appear one by one or in groups.
-The inflammation is very rare, as such pimple is basically a clogged pore which accumulated sebum.
+The inflammation is very rare, as such pimple is basically a clogged pore that accumulated sebum.
 Sebum tries to get out, but can't.
-There is no contact with the skin, and pimple is not subjected to the infection thus remaining white.
-So pimple on eyelid is more aesthetic problem.
+There is no contact with the skin, and the pimple is not subjected to the infection thus remaining white.
+So pimple on the eyelid is more of an aesthetic problem.
 Nevertheless, don't delay your visit to cosmetologist It's almost impossible to remove pimple on eyelid by yourself and it won't go away by itself.

 There are several treatments for pimples on eyelid:

 - Mechanical method: certified specialist will cleanse, disinfect skin and remove whiteheads.
 Cosmetologist will pop whitehead using sterile needle and remove its contents (remember, this can be done only by certified professional!).